Family Law Attorney

 Sometimes divorce is filed after years of separation and is well anticipated.
 In other cases, it can come as a complete surprise to the person receiving paperwork.
 After receiving divorce papers, you must take immediate action to protect your legal rights and future....

 When parents separate or divorce, it can be difficult to agree on various issues.
 This time of year, children are starting school again and a relatively new disagreement that’s emerging is over the school district the child should attend.
-For example, mom may argue...
+For example, the mom may...